romanpauk/dingo/README.md

 <!-- } -->

-If you are working from a checkout, the top-level CMake project also supports `add_subdirectory(...)`.
+When working from a checkout, the top-level CMake project also supports `add_subdirectory(...)`.

 ## Documentation